How to get your kids to go to sleep at night.

 Children generally do well when they have a routine to follow.
 Therefore, one of the keys to getting your children to go to bed at night includes following a solid bedtime routine.

-Through years of helping other parents, and myself, establish a routine that works I have come up with my top ideas.
+Through years of helping other parents, and myself, establish a routine that works I have come up with ideas that really work.

 It is important, though, that you establish a routine that works best for your family.
 Each family dynamic, and child, is different.
 What works for one family will not necessarily work as well for the next.